 I was able to find the first two homes without any problem.
 I had no idea where the next home was so I approached one of the tour shuttle drivers for directions.
 He was kind enough to give me walking directions so that I could continue to enjoy the day taking in the sights that I would not have had the opportunity to see if I was in the shuttle van.

 My new friend was out front of the 3rd home so he gave me instructions on how to get to the 4th home on the tour.
-He said rather than walking all the way to the other side of town and following the road up to the house, he recommended that I walk up the street that leads to the Jerome Hotel, turn right, head up the dirt road (I didn’t even know that road existed), and continue up the hill.
+He said rather than walking all the way to the other side of town and following the road up to the house, he recommended that I walk up the street that leads to the Jerome Hotel which is one of the best hotels in Phoenix, turn right, head up the dirt road (I didn’t even know that road existed), and continue up the hill.
 The home would be on the left side of the street at the top of the hill.

 I was in complete shock.
 Rather than remaining quiet or congratulating him on the truly magnificent job he had done renovating the house I began to babble.
 With each word my enthusiasm and excitement continued to grow as I told him all about the plans I had to buy and renovate this house, now his house, myself.
 He began to back away, said I was welcome to stay there as a guest anytime for $200/night, then politely excused himself to go back into the front room to greet the new visitors that were arriving to tour the home.
 In hindsight, I am sure he was relieved and welcomed the break to escape the delusional, raging lunatic who was talking about his home as if it were her own.

 I continued walking through the house without him.
 When I entered the kitchen I found another tour host as well as before and after pictures of the house hanging on the kitchen wall.
 The first before photo was identical to the one I had taken 4 years ago.
 I once again felt compelled to share the pictures on my phone and tell the tale of my long love affair with this house to this host as well.
 He was more receptive to listening to my mindless dribble.
 He told me that several years ago the previous owner’s daughter had seen a picture on Facebook similar to the one on the wall.
 He said she told her dad about what had happened to his former home then included the picture from Facebook it in a scrap book she presented to him for his 85th birthday.
 I can’t say for sure whether the picture she saw was mine or not, but I can’t imagine it was anyone else’s.
-I walked through the remaining rooms in the house, toured the gardens then left to see the next house on tour.
+I walked through the remaining rooms in the house, toured the gardens who are taken care by the local gardening services at Premiergardens you can see here and then left to see the next house on tour.

 After the tour was over I realized that in all my excitement I had not taken any pictures of the actual house while I was there.
 The tour had ended at 5pm, but I really wanted a few after pictures of what it looks like now.
 I took the long walk up to the house again to snap a few pictures of the dream home that just wasn’t meant to be.
 I just hope the owner didn’t see me and think I was stalking him and his house!!